openapi-generators/openapi-python-client/openapi_python_client/schema/openapi_schema_pydantic/README.md

 Everything in this directory (including the rest of this file after this paragraph) is a vendored copy of [openapi-schem-pydantic](https://github.com/kuimono/openapi-schema-pydantic) and is licensed under the LICENSE file in this directory.

+Included vendored version is the [following](https://github.com/kuimono/openapi-schema-pydantic/commit/0836b429086917feeb973de3367a7ac4c2b3a665)
+Small patches has been applied to it.

 ## Alias

 Due to the reserved words in python and pydantic,